Mentor Texts and How I Finished the Memoir

 Does all this mean I’m done with revisions?

 Not at all.
 Once I find an agent, he or she will likely suggest some revision.
-And once that agent finds a publisher, in all likelihood, I will be asked for a final revision.
+And once that agent finds a publisher, in all likelihood, I will be asked for a final revision and a proofreading.
 Only then, when my book is on its way to the printer, will I be finished with revisions.

 Just so you know, not all memoirs have to be as tough to write as mine.
 If you feel to compelled to write your own, I say, go for it!